 Field research yields deeper insight

 On a relatively recent research trip to Brazil, Paulina visited Lojas Renner, a large clothing retailer that is transforming to a fast fashion business model.
-She liked that the store’s e-commerce site was ahead of many of its local competitors.
+She liked the store’s online strategy which she says was ahead of many of its local competitors.
 She also sees the company producing merchandise that customers would find appealing and seek out online or in stores.
 She has spent a number of hours visiting stores, studying how the clothes were displayed and watching staff interact with shoppers.
 Paulina always tries to purchase an item on site visits to approximate the customer experience as much as possible.
 On her site trip to Renner, she bought several items that left her with a strong positive impression: “I think the store visit combined with the management meetings really raised the conviction level for me.”
 Several T. Rowe Price funds increased their exposure to the company based on Paulina’s recommendations.
 As an added bonus, Paulina remarks that she still gets compliments on the clothes she had purchased from the store.

 Positioning for change

-As consumers demand more goods via e-commerce, Paulina is keeping a watchful eye on shifts in the industry so she can get ahead of change for her clients.
+As consumers demand more goods via multiple channels, Paulina is keeping a watchful eye on shifts in the industry so she can get ahead of change for her clients.
 The pace of e-commerce penetration in Latin America is accelerating, she says, with one Argentina-based retailer, Mercado Libre, smoothing out many of these friction points.
 It successfully managed the migration from desktop to mobile, allowing customers to bypass expensive and unreliable broadband service.
 “It has been a very exciting story.”

 This material is being furnished for general informational purposes only.
 The material does not constitute or undertake to give advice of any nature, including fiduciary investment advice, and prospective investors are recommended to seek independent legal, financial and tax advice before making any investment decision.
 T. Rowe Price group of companies including T. Rowe Price Associates, Inc. and/or its affiliates receive revenue from T. Rowe Price investment products and services.
 Past performance is not a reliable indicator of future performance.
 The value of an investment and any income from it can go down as well as up.
 Investors may get back less than the amount invested.